 The mission of the National Cryo-Electron Microscopy Facility at NCI is to provide cancer researchers access to the latest cryo-EM technology for high resolution imaging.
-The National Cryo-EM is a user facility under the umbrella of the Frederick National Laboratory for Cancer Research.
+The National Cryo-EM is a service facility under the umbrella of the Frederick National Laboratory for Cancer Research.

 Need for Cryo-EM

-We expect that the resource will be available for use by the extramural community around Fall 2016.
-Updates on installation progress will be posted on this site.
+Installation of the Titan Krios microscope has been completed.
+We expect that the microscope will be available for use by the extramural community on or before May 15, 2017.
+Updates on progress will be posted on this site, please check back periodically.

 The initial aim of this facility is to provide cryo-EM images collected on state-of-the-art instruments to scientists who can show that they have specimens of the required quality ready for imaging at high resolution.
 NCEF is intended for use to advance NCI mission, and requires that all prospective users provide a statement that their project is relevant to cancer research.
 Users that would like to use the facility should send a Sample Information Form (link to be posted shortly) for consideration to email@example.com.